 - The constitution of the Mayfield Reserve Board was adopted in 2016.
 The constitution should be reviewed on a regular basis to ensure it remains legally compliant and promotes effective governance to meet evolving community needs. - It is becoming more difficult for reserve boards to undertake maintenance due to aging volunteer base, as well as legislative requirements.
 Examples for this are required compliance with Health and Safety legislation, water quality of swimming pools and drinking water, as well as compliance with the NZ Playground Safety and other standards.
-In the case of
+In the case of playgrounds, Council has recently taken on maintenance of all playgrounds located on Domains. - There are limited opportunities for the Reserve Board to generate income to support the ongoing maintenance of the reserve.

-- playgrounds, Council has recently taken on maintenance of all playgrounds located on Domains. - There are limited opportunities for the Reserve Board to generate income to support the ongoing maintenance of the reserve. - The tennis and netball courts have very low use and the tennis club at the reserve has recently folded. - A number of clubs and community organisations appear to operate on the reserve without a formal occupancy agreement.
+- The tennis and netball courts have very low use and the tennis club at the reserve has recently folded. - A number of clubs and community organisations appear to operate on the reserve without a formal occupancy agreement.

-The following specific policies apply in addition to the policies outlined in Volume 111:
+The following specific policies apply in addition to the policies outlined in Volume 1^{11} :

 - 1. Continue to support the Mayfield Reserve Board in the day to day management and operation of the site. - 2.
 Support the Reserve Board in exploring opportunities to generate additional income that supports the upkeep and management of the reserve, where in line with the policies in Volume 1 of this plan and relevant legislation. - 3.
 Permit self-contained vehicle camping in the vicinity of the toilet block, subject to site rules, relevant bylaws and legislation. - 4.
 Consider future of the tennis/ netball courts, including options to revive use or whether it should be retained. - 5.
-Review occupancy and use of the site and where required, formalise this. - 11 If in conflict, specific policies in this section override general policies in Volume 1 of this plan.
+Review occupancy and use of the site and where required, formalise this. - 6.
+Contemplate leases and licences on recreation reserve land for: - Organised sport and facilities, e.g., rugby, rugby league, touch rugby, tennis, netball, rifle range, swimming pool. - Community-based activities and services, e.g., play centre.

-- 6. Contemplate leases and licences on recreation reserve land for: - Organised sport and facilities, e.g., rugby, rugby league, touch rugby, tennis, netball, rifle range, swimming pool. - Community-based activities and services, e.g., play centre. - 7.
-Allow for a site maintenance building to be erected to support activities of the Reserve Board.
+7. Allow for a site maintenance building to be erected to support activities of the Reserve Board.